Advertiser Disclosure

 Eastern African countries where you can take a safari include Kenya, Rwanda, Tanzania, and Uganda.
 Southern African countries to visit for a safari are Botswana, Mozambique, Namibia, South Africa, Zambia, and Zimbabwe.
 Each of these countries has a unique landscape and experiences that differ from one another, but you can’t go wrong no matter where you decide to go.

-Mount Kilimanjaro in Tanzania and gorilla trekking in Rwanda or Uganda are unique to East Africa.
+Mount Kilimanjaro in Tanzania and gorilla-trekking in Rwanda or Uganda are unique to East Africa.
 It’s also easy to add-on a visit to the tropical island of Zanzibar in Tanzania.
-Seychelles in the Indian Ocean is another island option in East Africa.
+Seychelles in the Indian Ocean is another island getaway in East Africa.

-You can choose either overland or fly-in safaris.
-The difference between these 2 options is that you either drive and spend more time in transit from park to park or save time by flying.
-Fly-in safaris are common on both Eastern and Southern African safaris.
+You can go with either overland or fly-in safaris.
+The difference between these two is that you either drive and spend more time in transit from park to park or save time by flying.
+Fly-in safaris are common on both eastern and southern African safaris.

-In Eastern Africa, your best bet to see all 5 is in Ngorongoro Crater in Tanzania, Masai Mara in Kenya, and on some private reserves also in Kenya.
-In Southern Africa, you can catch sight of these animals at Kruger National Park’s private reserves.
+In eastern Africa, your best bet to see all of the Big 5 is in Ngorongoro Crater in Tanzania, Masai Mara in Kenya, and on some private reserves also in Kenya.
+In southern Africa, you can catch sight of these animals at Kruger National Park’s private reserves.

 A private reserve is also known as a conservancy and has more safari activities than national parks, which are public.